ZijieZhaoMMHW/mMJO/README.md

 # mMJO
-a MATLAB module to analyse the Madden-Julian Oscillation
+a under-development MATLAB module to analyse the Madden-Julian Oscillation